CosmicToast/binbuilder/README.md

 2. Get a functioning copy of the abyssos/abyss:latest image (see [its repo](https://github.com/abyss-os/docker) for more details).
 3. Enter the `docker` directory and run `docker.sh` to build the containers.
 You may use podman as well (modify the script or use the stub).
 4. Optionally, place a "upx" binary in the root git directory.
-5. Run `./build.sh [NAMES...]` where NAMES is the list of projects to build (read `build.sh for more details`). (it also takes a "RUNNER" env var, which can be "docker", "podman" or "shell", defaulting to "docker" - "shell" is highly experimental and not recommended)
+5. Run `./build.sh [NAMES...]` where NAMES is the list of projects to build (read `build.sh for more details`). (it also takes a "RUNNER" env var, which can be "docker", "podman" or "shell", defaulting to "podman" - "shell" is highly experimental and not recommended).
 6. Run `./upload.sh [PATTERNS...]` where PATTERNS is the list of patterns whose matches should be uploaded.
 7. Run `./docs.zsh` to build the manuals - this has to be uploaded manually (since it's just the one directory).
 (The command I use is: `mc cp -r ./manuals/ fafnir/bin`.)
 8. Run `./tinfo.zsh` to build the terminfo files - this has to be uploaded manually, like the docs.
 (The command I use is: `mc cp -r ./terminfo/ fafnir/bin`.)